kej715/DtCyber/NOS2.8.7/README.md

                  nos287-full-875       : full NOS 2.8.7 system running on a Cyber 875
                  nos287-full-875-beast : full NOS 2.8.7 system running on a Cyber 875
+                                         with 16M ESM and four 885-42 disks nos287-most-175       : full NOS 2.8.7 system (except CYBIS) running
-                                         with 16M ESM and four 885-42 disks continue   : (alias cont) continue basic or full installation from last point of interruption
+                                         on a Cyber 175 with four 885-42 disks

+  continue   : (alias cont) continue basic or full installation from last point of interruption
 ```